-Helical Wind Turbine CFD Simulation by ANSYS Fluent
+Helical Wind Turbine, ANSYS Fluent CFD Simulation Training

 This project is going to simulate an airflow field close to a vertical axis helical wind turbine.